segment-any-text/wtpsplit/README.md

 198 ms ± 1.36 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

+Notes:
-The `wtp-canine-*` models are currently not supported with ONNX because the pooling done by CANINE is not trivial to export.
+- The `wtp-canine-*` models are currently not supported with ONNX because the pooling done by CANINE is not trivial to export.
 Ideas to solve this are very welcome!
+- This does not work with Python 3.7 because `onnxruntime` does not support the opset we need for py37.

 ## Available Models